 Qi is the vital energy in all living things, from the tallest tree to the smallest cell.

 Qi provides the power to accomplish everyday activities.
-It is necessary for growth, development, movement, maintenance of body temperature, protection against illness and disease, and overall regulation of the body.
+It is necessary for growth, development, movement, body temperature maintenance, protection against illness and disease, and overall body regulation.
 Our health influenced by the quality, quantity and balance of Qi.